Editing order items

 5. Select the individual products or variants that you want to add to the order.

-7. Optional: Add a note about the edit under Reason for edit.
-This note isn’t seen by your customer.
+2. Optional: Add a note about the edit under Reason for edit.
+This note isn’t displayed to your customer.

 Remove items from an order